Meira1427/MVCCRUDProject/README.md

 ##Technologies
 We used Spring STS and Gradle to manage the project.
 I had most of the functionality in the TaskDAOFileImpl class and the TaskController.

+##Methods TaskDAOFileImpl
+public void init() - load tasks from file

+public void addNewTask(Task t) - adds to tasks ArrayList

+public void removeTask(Task t) - remove from tasks ArrayList.
+If its category is not being used by other tasks, also removes category from categories TreeSet

+public void editTaskPriority(Task t, int p) - edits priority of this task and bumps all tasks at or after this priority number by +1

+public void editTaskItemName(Task t, String n) - edits Item

+public void editTaskDescritpion(Task t, String d) - edits Description

+public void editTaskCategory(Task t, String c) - edits Category

+public void editTaskLink(Task t, String l) - edits imageLink

+public void reOrderTasks() - reorders and assigns them new priority (index of array + 1)

+public Task getTaskByItemName(String n) - takes in item name, lower cases, returns task that contains that string in its Item field

+public boolean deleteCategory(String c) - deletes a category, but only if that category is not currently being used.
+Returns true if successful.
+False if category is currently being used.

 ##Future Features
 I need to add the "filter by category" feature to the main page.
 And I would love to allow user to pick different themes to change colors.